networknt/light-doc/content/en/service/messaging/kafka/installation.md

 ### Install Kafka

-In this step, we will install the Apache Kafka using the binary files that can be downloaded from the Kafka website.
+In this step, we will install Apache Kafka using the binary files that can be downloaded from the Kafka website.
 We will install and configure apache Kafka and run it as a non-root user.

 Add a new user named kafka